 It’s surprisingly easy to get things from Guangzhou, a port city of 14 million, to Eastleigh, a central Nairobi neighborhood of 200,000 that struggles for government funds just to fix its roads.

-Hundreds of businesses, brokers, money changers, transport and logistics companies, exist to cater to the trade of Chinese goods.
 Hundreds of businesses, from brokers and money changers to transport and logistics companies, exist to cater to the trade of Chinese goods.
 Cargo companies with offices in China and Kenya arrange every step of the process from picking up buyers at the airport, to checking on their orders before shipment.
 Traders who can’t afford to fill an entire container themselves can share with others in a process called “groupage.”

 Even traveling to China isn’t as necessary anymore.
 Those with established connections in China make their orders through WhatsApp or WeChat, using video chat to check on their products.
 Payment is made through trusted relatives and friends to avoid extra fees charged by banks.

 These links are more than two decades in the making.
 In the late 1990s and early 2000s, Somali and other African traders who had been sourcing from Dubai and Hong Kong began going directly to mainland China as the Chinese economy took off.
 At a time when global consumer giants were ignoring Africa, African traders began importing more and more Chinese goods.

 Eastleigh, where many Somalis fled to after the outbreak of civil war in their country in 1991, became a base for the Somali diaspora.
 As it expanded, Somalis based in the US, the UK, and elsewhere invested in property and businesses in the neighborhood, and more people got into the business of buying and selling made-in-China items.